-A sizeable performance-per-MHz boost is one of the multiple improvements of Tiger Lake compared to the older Comet Lake and Ice Lake product families.
-A Core i5-1135G7 is compatible with dual-channel DDR4-3200 or LPDDR4x-4267 RAM, supports PCI-Express 4.0 (4 lanes) and is capable of HW-accelerating AI workloads.
+A sizeable performance-per-MHz boost is one of the multiple improvements of Tiger Lake compared to the older Ice Lake and Comet Lake product families.
+Core i5-1135G7 is compatible with dual-channel DDR4-3200 or quad-channel LPDDR4x-4267 RAM, supports PCI-Express 4.0 (4 lanes) and is capable of HW-accelerating AI workloads.
 Thunderbolt 4, USB 4 and Wi-Fi 6 support is partially baked into the chip.
-The i5 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that is supposed to be comparable to the 7 nm TSMC process Ryzen 4000 processors are manufactured on.
+The i5 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that is supposedly comparable to the 7 nm TSMC process that Ryzen 4000 series mobile processors are manufactured on.
 Both the CPU cores and the iGPU have access to 8 MB of L3 cache.
-The faster Core i7-11X5 parts are notable for their larger Level 3 cache size (12 MB versus 8 MB) and higher clock speeds.
+Faster Core i7-11x5 parts are notable for their larger Level 3 cache size (12 MB versus 8 MB) and higher clock speeds.
 The i5 gets soldered straight to the motherboard (BGA1449 socket) and is not user-replaceable.

 |Series||Intel Tiger Lake|

 |Series: Tiger Lake Tiger Lake UP3|

 |Level 1 Cache||320 KB|